dasolari/express-template/README.md

     ```bash
     yarn db:seed
     ```
 6. Now you can create a controller that interacts with your model.
-Create a new route file inside the `src/routes` folder; then add a reference to that file in the `src/routes.js` file, creating the route itself.
-At the same time, create the necessary logic for each route in the `src/controllers` folder, creating a file for each route.
-Finally, use each of those functions in your routes.
-Finally, create a new folder inside the `src/views` folder with the name of the route and add all the views related to each route there.
+Create a new route file inside the `src/handlers/api/routes` folder; then add a reference to that file in the `src/handlers/api/routes/index.js` file, creating the route itself.
+At the same time, create the necessary logic for each route in the `src/handlers/api/controllers` folder, creating a file for each route.
+You should also use the services folder to create all the functions that interact with the database directly, later importing each of these files into one ore more controllers.
+If you also want to make a view, you should follow the same process in the `src/handlers/ssr` folder.
+For this, create a new folder inside `src/views` with the name of the route and add all the views related to each route there.
 7. Finally, run your app with the command:
     ```bash
     yarn start